hasura/agentic-data-access-benchmark/README.md

 [^31]: HotpotQA: A Dataset for Diverse, Explainable Multi-hop Question Answering
 [^32]: GAIA: A Benchmark for General AI Assistants
 [^33]: Retrieval-Augmented Generation for AI-Generated Content: A Survey
+[^34]: Srivastava et al. (2022).
+Beyond the Imitation Game: Quantifying and extrapolating the capabilities of language models
+[^35]: AGIEval: A Human-Centric Benchmark for Evaluating Foundation Models
+[^36]: Improving language models by retrieving from trillions of tokens
+[^37]: MTEB: Massive Text Embedding Benchmark
+[^38]: FEVER: a large-scale dataset for Fact Extraction and VERification
+[^39]: On the Tool Manipulation Capability of Open-source Large Language Models
+[^40]: Gorilla: Large Language Model Connected with Massive APIs